Vantiq/vantiq-extension-sources/camelComponent/README.md

 * **sourceName** is the name of the Camel component source to which to connect
 * **accessToken** is the access token used for the connection
 * **sendPings** [optional] a boolean value indicating whether to periodically ping the Vantiq server (default is false)
 * **failedMessageQueueSize** [optional] an integer value indicating how many messages to hold for sending when the connection to the Vantiq server fails.
-* **consumerOutputJson** [optional] a boolean value indicating whether messages sent from Vantiq to the Vantiq component (_i.e._, a Vantiq Consumer) should be put into an Apache Camel Exchange as a JSON message.
+* **consumerOutputJsonStream** [optional] a boolean value indicating whether messages sent from Vantiq to the Vantiq component (_i.e._, a Vantiq Consumer) should be put into an Apache Camel Exchange as a JSON message.
 If false, messages are put into an exchange as a Java Map.
+Note that these Json messages are wrapped in a Camel _StreamCache_.
+This matches what adding a _marshal_ step to the route would do, which tends to improve the interoperability with other Camel components.
+* **consumerOutputJson** [DEPRECATED, optional] same as **componentOutputJsonStream** but does not wrap the output in a Camel _StreamCache_.
+Use is strongly discouraged.
+Instances where this is necessary should be reported.
 * **structuredMessageHeader** [optional] a boolean value indicating whether messages sent to and from the Vantiq component (Vantiq Consumers and Producers) should be structured as

     ```json
     {